PWC Layout

 Knockout Stage Matches

-Similar to the Group Stages, the Knockout Stages are of 3 battles, however, once a team loses, they are out for good.
+Similar to the Group Stages, the Knockout Stages are of 3 battles.
+However, if the same team wins the first 2 battles, the match will end as a win for that team without proceeding to a 3rd battle.
+If a team loses a match, they are knocked out of the tournament.
 This is otherwise known as Single-Elimination.

 Scheduling Process